ustaxcourt/ef-cms/CODE_REVIEW.md

 - [ ] tests
 	- [ ] look at code coverage of tests in SonarCloud
 	- [ ] review all new tests for correctness, quality of naming
-	- [ ] determine what code isn’t tested, review that carefully
+	- [ ] determine what code isn’t tested, review that especially carefully
 - [ ] review documentation to ensure that it matches changes
 - [ ] provide comments on the pull request on GitHub, as necessary
 	- [ ] for comments that are specific to a particular line of code, comment on those specific lines
-	- [ ] for comments that are more general, comment on the pull request itself
+	- [ ] for comments that are more general, attach the comment to a random line in `README.md` (as opposed to commenting on the pull request itself), to be able to use GitHub's ability to thread discussions on those comments
 - [ ] for each feature-level bug (i.e., it’s working as designed, but designed wrong), open a new issue and put it in the backlog